micah-r-hysong/PRS_SDoH_analysis/README.md

 Calculate PRS.
 PRS weights files (hg38) for asthma, breast cancer, chronic kidney disease (CKD), coronary heart disease (CHD), prostate cancer, and type 2 diabetes (T2D) have been provided in the PRS folder.

 ### Step 6
 PRS mean and variance PC adjustment.
 Code is "00_emerge_zscore_adj_PRS.ipynb" in PRS folder.
 Save graphs of pre- and post-normalized PRS.
+Alternatively can use pgs_calc.

 ### Step 7
 Calculate PsRS weights and calculate PsRS in your cohort using the AoU weights.
 Code is "elastic_net_models_generate_PsRS.ipynb" in the PsRS folder.
 Output to share is PsRS weights files.